sunidhi12pandey/Interview/README.md

 # Interview

 **Tell me about yourself**

+“Sure, I’ll give a quick overview of my background.
-Hi, my name is Sunidhi.
-I am a DevOps Engineer with around 3 years of experience in designing, deploying, and managing cloud-based applications.
+I have around 3 years of experience as a DevOps Engineer, working on cloud platforms like AWS and GCP.

-I have hands-on experience with AWS and GCP, where I’ve worked on setting up infrastructure from scratch, including VPCs, EC2, s3.
-I’ve also worked extensively with Docker and Kubernetes for containerization and orchestration.
+I’ve worked on building infrastructure from scratch, including VPCs, virtual machines, and storage services.
+I have hands-on experience with containerization using Docker and orchestration using Kubernetes.

-In my current role, I focus on building CI/CD pipelines using GitHub Actions, automating deployments, and ensuring system reliability and performance.
-I also have experience in monitoring, troubleshooting production issues, and optimizing costs.
+In my current role, I focus on building CI/CD pipelines using GitHub Actions, automating deployments, and managing multiple environments like dev, QA, staging, and production.
+I also work on monitoring and troubleshooting production issues to ensure system reliability and minimal downtime.”

 ***Roles & Responsibilities***
 In my current role as a DevOps Engineer, my responsibilities are mainly focused around cloud infrastructure management, CI/CD automation, and application deployment and support.

 1) Cloud Platform Management: